krishnaju07/Tkt_book/README.md

 # React + Vite

+project used in Vite js so install npm i --legacy-peer-deps npm run dev

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: